 Yes, the initial costing may seem overwhelmingly high.
 Still, it is affordable compared to the median apartment rental reaching $1,216, as mentioned by Business Insider.
 What’s good about the trailer park is that you get the mobile homes in loans and have to pay the monthly mortgage.

 The second cost of a trailer park is associated with the lot rent.
-In the majority of cases, the mobile homes come without land, and so, you need to rent a parking lot for it.
-And if you are fortunate, you may get a trailer or RV with your lot as well.
+In the majority of cases, the mobile homes come without land, and so, you need to rent a parking lot for them.
+And if you are fortunate, you may get a trailer or RV with your lot as well. if you don’t then you can rent an Rv as well, before taking any decision you can check our cost to rent an Rv guide.

 The average monthly rent of a mobile home lot in the US is $200-$300.
 It includes the expenditure of hookups or septic tanks as well as public utilities.
 Even if you had to pay a financial cost of the mortgage of the mobile home, the total wouldn’t exceed over $700 to $900 at the maximum.